How to Tell If Brake Rotors Are Bad [Sign And Solutions]

 Now, disc brake rotors are not made to last forever.
 Over time, they start to get warped or worn and need repair or replacement.
 But how to tell if brake rotors are bad?
 What are the signs that bad rotors generally produce?
 Let’s find out.

 As mentioned earlier, the function of disc rotors is to stop a running wheel.
 How do they do that?
-Well, when you pull the brake, the rotors engage with the brake pads applying friction while spinning with the wheel and breaking the motion of it.
+When you pull the brake, the rotors engage with the brake pads applying friction while spinning with the wheel and breaking the motion of it.

 Now, as we all know, friction generates heat.
 With a long time of use and also with frequent brakes at high speed, excessive heat causes damage to the rotors.
 Over time, the rotors deteriorate and eventually reach a point when you need to replace them.

-With constant use, your brake rotors get wears and tears and fail to do their job properly.
+With constant use, your brake rotors get wear and tear and fail to do their job properly.
 That’s when it becomes your job to inspect, identify, and take necessary actions.

 Read below to learn about the most common signs your car shows when the brake rotors go haywire.